brainiak/rt-cloud/docs/software_engineering/framework-software-architecture.md

     - Potentially easier to set up and reason about, keeps code cleaner

 ### Implementation Thoughts
-- RPC (rpyc) between experimenter script and projectServer
+- RPC (rpyc) between experimenter script and projectServer - restrict to local connections only for security and because the researcher script will always run on the same computer as the projectServer.
-- Some sort of RPC between the projectServer and both ControlRoomInterface and SubjectInterface.
+- Some sort of RPC between the projectServer and both scannerDataService and SubjectInterface.
     - However must be able to use from javascript also (i.e. web page or jsPsych)
     - Perhaps a custom RPC.
 Gather the function name and args in a message, the receiver converts func name into a callable and calls it with the args, returning the results.
-    - Perhaps FileInterface class can be used at the RPC control room end with modifications to check for allowed filetypes and directories under certain conditions.
+    - Perhaps FileInterface class can be used at the RPC controlroom end with modifications to check for allowed filetypes and directories under certain conditions.
 Maybe those checks are done by the RPC handler before the FileInterface is called.
     - However we need a revised class, see ControlRoomInterface above, that handles the RPC requests.
     - Should it be multi-threaded to handle multiple clients, or async requests?
     - Same sort of idea for SubjectInterface